Nevysha/Cozy-Nest/PATCHNOTE.md

 From a1111 5ab7f213 commit to the 1.2.0 release (b08500ce atm).

+## Minor changes & fixes in 2.0.6

+- [x] Fix : Add a max height for quicksettings size.

 ## Minor changes & fixes in 2.0.5

 - [x] Fix for menu and quicksettings size.
 Should be more consistent now, but still buggy with too many quicksettings.